Resource guide

 Crypto compliance becomes defensible when it is chain-aware and institution-aware at once.

-Dover Intel's work in this category is aimed at businesses that need more than a policy set: they need a workable control model, a credible banking and regulatory story, and the ability to explain edge cases under scrutiny.
+Dover's work in this category serves businesses that need a workable control model, a credible banking story, and the ability to explain edge cases under scrutiny.